-Unfortunately, it was announced in early January 2020 that the 2019-2020 winter season will be the last winter season for Iizuna Kogen.
+Unfortunately, it was announced in early January 2020 that the 2019-2020 winter season would be the last winter season for Iizuna Kogen.
 This ski hill originally opened in 1965.
 At its peak in 1984, around 230,000 people visited in one winter season.
 In recent years fewer people have been visiting and the region hasn't got as much snowfall meaning a shorter season.
 The result being that last year less than 30,000 people visited the resort.
 Nagano City had been looking for new owners, but nobody rained their hands.
-Apparently after the 2019-2020 season finishes, the city will plant trees and the area will be returned to nature.

 Nagano Prefecture is located in the Chubu region of the main island of Honshu.
 Most of the Northern Alps, Central Alps and Southern Alps are located within Nagano (along with neighbouring prefectures).
 Nagano has the second highest number of ski and snowboard resorts in all of Japan and they are spread around the whole prefecture.
 Nagano city and many of the major ski resorts are located in the northern region.